damianhakert/damianhakert.github.io/source/posts/2016-12-15-on-calliday-unsucking-your-on-call-experience.html.md

 FIX ISSUE PATTERNS
 If you notice that something happens at 2am every few days, you can dig in and fix that

-### Tooling matters
+### Find the best tool for the job

-Many tools exist to help you manage scheduling and data aggregation I worked at PD, but this isn’t a plug for them.
-Plenty of alternatives exist.
+Many tools exist to help you manage complex scheduling and data aggregation.
+Plenty of alternatives exist, so definitely find one that works for you.
-You should definitely be using one of these to help you, even if you’re only one person All of these tools will help you schedule rotations, all of them allow you to set up complex schedules Every single one of them is designed to tell you when people are getting woken up and what’s waking them up
+Every single one of them is designed to tell you when people are getting woken up and what’s waking them up.

 ### Keep your staff sharp
-Keep your staff on their toes.

 Run drills where you knock things over in a controlled environment and practice putting out those fires.

-### Incident response

-Learn how to do incident response
+### Learn how to do incident response

-You can actually learn a lot from ACTUAL firefighters I learned a lot from 3 guys at Blackrock
-They were actual firefighters turned ops guys who go around teaching ops orgs how to handle incidents better When there’s a fire, there’s an incident commander Someone in charge of directing everyone else
-THIS DOES NOT HAVE TO BE A MANAGER, RANK DOES NOT MATTER HERE This person is responsible for checking in on everyone for status updates This person assigns a scribe to take notes -- they should NOT be taking notes at this time Sometimes it’s unavoidable for them to take notes -- try to record calls if you can for better notes later
+You can learn a lot from actual firefighters.
+I learned a lot from 3 guys at Blackrock, who were actual firefighters turned ops guys who go around teaching ops orgs how to handle incidents better.
+When there’s a fire, there’s an incident commander, who is in charge of directing everyone else.
+Rank isn't important here; this person does not have to be manager, they should just be repsonsible for checking in on everyone for status updates.
+This person also assigns a scribe to take notes if necessary, although it's better to record calls if you can for better learnings later.

-### You write it, you wear it
+### Implement "you write it, you wear it"

+If you do nothing else in this list, do this.
 The people who are writing the code, deploying the infrastructure, or touching the guts should be involved in the on-call rotation somehow.
-These are the best people to fix issues -- they’re the ones that know it in and out If you don’t have these people on call, I’m going to boldly say you’re doing it wrong If you do nothing else in this talk, do this.
+These are the best people to fix issues - they’re the ones that know it inside and out.
+If you don’t have these people on call, I’m going to boldly say you’re doing it wrong.

+## How can we make this better for employers?

+Start by setting better schedules.
+Starting and ending your on call rotations in the middle of the day gives staff an opportunity to go over problems they experienced on shift.
+This way they can hand off information to the next shift, and ask any questions they have about events that occurred.
+Starting and ending your shifts mid-week is also ideal, since it avoids many bank holidays, and gives people time to triage issues they saw over the weekend before someone else takes over.

+It's also important to be mindful of holidays - never start or end a shift on a holiday because people won't be around.
+If you have international staff, they might be able to cover some US holidays, and vice versa.
+If you have to have someone on-call on a holiday, it's important to share the load across the team if you can so that one person isn’t on call the whole day.
+This gives employees a chance to spend holidays with family and not stress out.
+On a related note, employers should keep track of how many people are taking vacation and when.
+Force people to actually take vacation if you need to - this will make the team as a whole healthier and better when on their shift.

+## Which shift length is right?

+There’s no one-size-fits-all solution to scheduling, but I typically tell people to not do weekly rotations unless they have mature monitoring in place.
+It’s better to proactively monitor and adjust schedules as needed.

+Never be afraid to adjust the schedule by overriding what you had planned; instead, think of schedules as a living calendar that’s flexible and open to improvement.
+A lot of people “set it and forget it” which is absolutely the wrong approach to schedule management.
+People are dynamic and their needs change, so your schedule should reflect that.
+Here are a few options.

+### 8 hours

+This is great for people who are covering a business day.
+The shift might start when someone comes in and end when they leave - or up to 3 hours after leaving - before another team takes over.
+Extend by 3 hours after they leave so that work they did during the day has time to settle.
+This length is useful for people who are doing deploys during the day as they’re around to fix issues that arise without anyone else getting paged for it.

+### 12 hours

+This shift length is ideal for people who are covering an overnight.
+Try "follow-the-sun" rotations, which means exactly what you'd expect: Everyone is on call during their local business hours.
+Someone starts at 9am, someone starts at 9pm - this still allows for a hand-off and isn’t in the middle of the night.

+### 24 hours

+A 24-hour shift is really common and relatively low stress if you have several people on a team.
+This prevents anyone from having a “rough week” - there's equal opportunity for everyone to have a rough night.
+The shift is over before you know it.

+### 1 week

+This is typical for small and large teams, and is great if you want to have longer periods of rest between shifts.
+If you have 4 people, this schedule means each team member is "off-call" for 3 weeks at a time.
+However, having a week long shift feels really long, particularly if stuff is on fire multiple nights.
+This is the schedule most likely to lead to burnout.

+Image: "[day16](https://www.flickr.com/photos/winm/4207884868/in/photolist-7pQvz7-dJWsyG-dEEMqQ-93SSE9-8N51oy-7qfAA2-94Zuez-dJxMi6-4iQ9Kn-dEzpvH-bm1PF6-CaMipD-dEzonR-iJ3ikH-91ZEN3-quDS87-tTxWo-dEzpbF-96CHbx-b1JDXF-7qko6k-dyHo3s-EQ1EK-5Mm6tq-dMRacP-948isw-qxhuwK-8dXQfY-9pMdaX-dD3W6L-dCFdWt-qPa4GZ-aYRp8D-4cb2c1-7skez6-7spdL5-dK27Hi-itR6qt-93ZKiZ-5MH8RE-vpQ1c-qmz3Ct-92uKPk-tTxX5-6JhWGe-7spdCA-7qV6Ls-aYaGWX-pAsRKp-q5iPcV/)" by [Win™](https://www.flickr.com/photos/winm/) licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 _Tweet us [@GitLab](https://twitter.com/gitlab), and check out our [job openings](https://about.gitlab.com/jobs/)_